 You can click on each role above to learn more about the duties this placement would entail, as well as the length of placement available.

-We get a lot of requests for work experience and give placements to the students who best demonstrate on their application form their interest in the type of work they'll be doing.
-The application form includes a few questions which will enable you to outline your interest in the role.
-Try to give as much information as possible for each question to help the manager decide if you're the best candidate for the role.
+We get a lot of requests for work experience and give placements to the students who best demonstrate in their application their interest in the type of work they'll be doing.

 The Councils wish to encourage and promote work experience opportunities to our local community.
 In particular we will aim our work experience placements at local individuals who are disadvantaged within the community and/or under represented within the workforce.